BouzoulasDimitrios/Qlearning-Pong-Workshop-in-Cpp/README.md

     game_states = 512 * 512 =>
     game_states = 262144

-This leaves us with a number which is in the hundreds of thousands instead of hundreds of billions which is a significan improvement.
+This leaves us with a number that is in the hundreds of thousands instead of hundreds of billions, which is a significant improvement.

 Now what the model will see is just two heights like this: